pawsnewengland/paws-hugo/content/volunteer-info.md

 ## Read below to see the diverse ways we work together to carry out our mission - see that WE ARE JUST LIKE YOU!

-## Everyone has something to give, what are you waiting for??
+## Everyone has something to give!

+## What are you waiting for?
 Join us today!

 # ![](/img/articles/divider.svg)